MobileTeleSystems/data-rentgen/docs/reference/database/index.rst

 Analytic views
 ---------------

 Along with migrations few analytics views are created.
-These are managed by :ref:`refress-analytic-views-cli`, and should be executed by schedule.
+These are managed by :ref:`refresh-analytic-views-cli`, and should be executed by schedule.

 Requirements